-The Company's non-financial assets other than inventories and deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
-If any such indication exists, then the asset's recoverable amount is estimated.
+The Company's non-financial assets (other than inventories and deferred tax assets) are reviewed at each reporting date to determine whether there is any indication of impairment.
+If any such indication exists (basis assessment of such internal and external indicators), then the asset's recoverable amount is estimated.

-For impairment testing, assets that do not generate independent cash inflows are grouped together into cash-generating units (CGUs).
+For impairment testing, assets that do not generate independent cash inflows (i.e. corporate assets) are grouped together into cash-generating units (CGUs).
 Each CGU represents the smallest group of assets that generates cash inflows that are largely independent of the cash inflows of other assets or CGUs.

-The recoverable amount of an assets or CGU is the higher of its value in use and its fair value less costs to sell.
-Value in use is based on the estimated future cash flows, discounted to their present value using a discount rate that reflects current market assessments of the time value of money and the risks specific to the assets or CGU.
+The recoverable amount of an asset or CGU is the higher of its value in use and its fair value less costs to sell.
+Value in use is based on the estimated future cash flows, discounted to their present value using a discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.